 It’s best to have sensitive discussions as quickly as possible when you get back so there is a new benchmark for the relationship.

-Also Read: How To Apply Relationship Management Everyday
+Also Read: How To Manage Your Relationship Effectively

 Relationships are held by agreements and commitments.
 If there are no agreements, then the relationship would not have a rudder and the partners won’t be held accountable.